sewts/sewts_public/README.md

 We need a new command line script for our awesome new feature.

-The script should be able to accept a name value as parameter which will be used internally.
+The script should be able to accept a name as parameter which will be used internally.
-Also we need an internal mapping of the given name to our implemenation classes (they are not there yet), so we can execute the "run" method of the class we selected with the name.
+Also we need an internal mapping of the given name to our implementation of internal classes (they are not there yet).
+The script should call a "run" method of the class of the same name that was entered by the user.
+The run method in this first step can do anything (e.g. print out the name of the class)

 ## Acceptance Criteria:
-- UnitTests with PyTest
 - Running without errors
+- At least two classes implemented
-- More than 1 class implemented
+- UnitTests with PyTest implemented
 - Any additional requirements added to the requirements.txt

 # Hints: